Le Chiffre: 1967 film biography

-Le Chiffre is a secondary villain in the 1967 satire and appears in one of the few segments of the film actually adapted from Fleming's book.
+Le Chiffre (Orson Welles) is a secondary villain in the 1967 satire Casino Royale and appears in one of the few segments of the film actually adapted from Ian Fleming's book.
 As in the novel, Le Chiffre is charged with recovering a large sum of money for SMERSH after he loses it at the baccarat table.
-He first attempts to raise the funds by holding an auction of embarrassing photographs of military and political leaders from China, the United States, and the Soviet Union, but this is foiled by Sir James Bond's daughter, Mata Bond.
+He first attempts to raise the funds by holding an auction of embarrassing photographs of military and political leaders from China, the United States, and the Soviet Union, but this is foiled by Sir James Bond (David Niven)'s daughter, Mata Bond (Joanna Pettet).
 With no other option, he returns to the baccarat table to try to win back the money.
-Later, he encounters baccarat Master Evelyn Tremble, who has been recruited by Bond to stop Le Chiffre from raising the money.
+Later, he encounters baccarat Master Evelyn Tremble (Peter Sellers), who has been recruited by Bond to stop Le Chiffre from raising the money.
 Le Chiffre attempts to distract Tremble by performing elaborate magic tricks, but fails to prevent Tremble from winning.
 Afterwards, he arranges for Tremble to be kidnapped and subjects the agent to psychedelic torture in order to get back the money.
-The torture session is interrupted when his SMERSH masters, led by the film's main villain, Dr. Noah, shoot him dead.
+The torture session is interrupted when his SMERSH masters, led by the film's main villain, Dr. Noah (Woody Allen), shoot him dead.

 2006 film biography

 In the 2006 film adaptation of Casino Royale, Le Chiffre is portrayed by Danish actor Mads Mikkelsen.
 Believed by MI6 to be Albanian and officially stateless, Le Chiffre is a private banker who finances international terrorism.
-M implies that Le Chiffre conspired with al-Qaeda in orchestrating the September 11 attacks, or at least deliberately profiteered from the attacks by short selling large quantities of airline stocks beforehand.
+M (Judi Dench) implies that Le Chiffre conspired with al-Qaeda in orchestrating the September 11 attacks, or at least deliberately profiteered from the attacks by short selling large quantities of airline stocks beforehand.
 In the video game version of Quantum of Solace, it is said that his birth name is "Jean Duran", in the MI6 mission briefings.
 A mathematical genius and a chess prodigy, his abilities enable him to earn large sums of money on games of chance and probabilities, and he likes to show off by playing poker.
-He suffers from haemolacria, which causes him to weep blood out of a damaged vessel in his left eye.
+He has haemolacria, which causes him to weep blood out of a damaged vessel in his left eye.
 As in Fleming's novel, he dresses in immaculate black suits and uses a Salbutamol inhaler, here plated with platinum.
-Unlike in the novel Le Chiffre has no ideological motivations, saying that his driving belief is in a "reasonable rate of return."